JawaherCS/Excel_Dashboard/README.md

-# Excel_Dashboard
-Excel dashboard project for data analysis and visualization.
+Excel Dashboard Project

+This project presents an interactive dashboard built using Microsoft Excel.
+It includes data analysis, visualization, and supporting data sheets.